maldoinc/wireup/docs/pages/factory_functions.md

 Typically getting the necessary dependencies is enough to construct an object.
-However, there are scenarios where you need to delegate the creation of an object to a special function called a [factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)){: target=_blank }.
+However, there are scenarios where you need to delegate service creation to a special function called a [factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)){: target=_blank }.

 ## Use cases

-Some of the use cases for factories are as follows:

 * Object construction needs additional logic or configuration.
 * Depending on the runtime environment or configuration, you may need to create different objects